HumanAndMachineHearing/Practical_2023/README.md

 # Materials
 ## Dataset
-The dataset that we are using in this practical is the Environmental Sound Classification 50 (ESC-50) dataset[1].
+<p align = "justify">The dataset that we are using in this practical is the Environmental Sound Classification 50 (ESC-50) dataset[1].
 This dataset consists of sound clips of 5 second duration in five categories: “Natural soundscapes & Water sounds”, “Human, non-speech sounds”, “Interior/Domestic sounds”, “Exterior/Urban noises”.
 More information about the dataset can be found [here](https://github.com/karolpiczak/ESC-50).

-The link to the ESC-50 database and metafile is on Brightspace in 'Content' --> 'Practical' --> 'Dataset'.
+<p align = "justify">The link to the ESC-50 database and metafile is on Brightspace in 'Content' --> 'Practical' --> 'Dataset'.

 ## The Resnet-18 model
-For this assignment, we make use of the ResNet-18 model [2].
+<p align = "justify">For this assignment, we make use of the ResNet-18 model [2].
 ResNet models use skip connections to learn residual functions with respect to the input, rather than learning unreferenced functions as is the case in most neural networks.
 These skip connections mitigate the vanishing/exploding gradient problem that deep neural networks encounter, resulting in faster convergence and better performance.

-Here, we make use of the ResNet model with 18 layers.
+<p align = "justify">Here, we make use of the ResNet model with 18 layers.
 Although this relatively small ResNet performs on par with other state-of-the-art architectures, it has relatively low complexity and converges faster [2].

 ## Libraries, frameworks, platforms
 * **Pytorch:** The assignments use the open-source library [Pytorch](https://pytorch.org/) to implement the ResNet-18 model.